Bennie Blades

-Horatio Benedict "Bennie" Blades Sr. (born September 3, 1966) is a former American football cornerback and safety in the National Football League (NFL).
-He played college football at the University of Miami.
+Horatio Benedict Blades Sr. (born September 3, 1966) is an American former professional football player who was a safety in the National Football League (NFL).
+A three-time All-Pro, Blades was named to both the Detroit Lions 75th Anniversary Team and the Detroit Lions All-Time Team.
+He played college football for the Miami Hurricanes.

 College career

 Blades played a big part in the University of Miami's winning the 1987 NCAA National Championship.
-He also won the Jim Thorpe Award in that year and, in 2006, was named to the College Football Hall of Fame for his play at the University of Miami.
+He also won the Jim Thorpe Award in that year and, in 2006, was named to the College Football Hall of Fame for his play with the Miami Hurricanes.
 He shares the University of Miami single season interception record with fellow Miami Hurricane Sean Taylor.